David Yakobashvili: Wimm Bill Dann

 The Wimm Bill Dann (WBD) company was established in 1992 by Sergei Plastinin (his daughter Kira Plastinina) and Mikhail Dubinin.
 The business began with a leased juice bottling line and a loan of US$50 thousand.
 Plastinin and Dubinin invited David Yakobashvili.
 Together with other partners, they leased a juice bottling line at the Lianozovsky Dairy Plant.
 The first name for the juices was given the name of the company itself: the word "Wimm Bill Dann" was coined in assonance with the English "Wimbledon".
 Developing the western theme, the founders of the company in 1994 came up with the brand "J7" (English Seven Juices), and a year later WBD bought the shares of the Lianozovsky Plant and began to produce dairy products.

 In 2002 the company conducted an initial public offering on the New York Stock Exchange, becoming the first Russian food company to carry out an IPO.
 During the placement, the company's valuation amounted to US$830 million, the largest buyer of shares was French Danone.

 In 2011 Wimm Bill Dann was acquired by PepsiCo Corporation for US$5.7 billion.
 This was the largest PepsiCo transaction outside of North America and the largest foreign investment in the non-oil market in Russia.
 According to media estimates, David Iakobachvili earned about US$600 million from the sale of 10% of WBD.

-Petrocas Energy Holding Ltd

-One of the projects Yakobashvili invested in is Petrocas Energy Group: 135 gas stations chain in Georgia, Armenia, Azerbaijan and Kazakhstan and two oil terminals in Georgia in Poti and Batumi.

-The company's annual revenue is around US$1,2 billion.

-In December 2014 Rosneft company purchased 49% of the Petrocas shares.
-The controlling stake in Petrocas was retained by David Yakobashvili.
-The transaction of US$144m took place.